tettoffensive/ASCollectionViewTest/Pods/Target Support Files/Pods-Channels/Pods-Channels-acknowledgements.markdown

    misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.

+## GoogleMaps

+If you use the Google Maps SDK for iOS in your application, you must include the attribution text as part of a legal notices section in your application.
+Including legal notices as an independent menu item, or as part of an "About" menu item, is recommended.

+You can get the attribution text by making a call to [GMSServices openSourceLicenseInfo].

 ## KVOController

 BSD License